bitovi/academy/src/program-management-with-jira/4-ideas.md

   style="border: solid 1px black; min-width: 400px; width: 100%; max-width: 800px"/>

 The discovery workflow is out-of-scope for this training.
-If you'd like to learn more, please vote for the [Product Discovery Process](https://github.com/bitovi/academy/issues/386) training.
+If you’d like to learn more, please vote for the [Product Discovery Process](https://github.com/bitovi/academy/issues/386) training.

 While a discovery workflow ideally plays a part in sourcing ideas, we believe that anyone should be able to contribute initiative ideas at any time.